AhmedElagami/Game-CitySimulation/README.md

 ## Premise and Features
-- Place residential, commercial and industrial buildings by drawing special zones.
+- Place residential, service and industrial buildings by drawing special zones.
-- Buy other special buildings that affect city's statistics such as residents' happiness or city resources.
+- Buy other special buildings that affect city's statistics such as residents' satisfaction or city resources.
 - Add roads that connect constructs on the map and introduce traffic.
 - Upgrade the infrastructure to increase city's wellbeing.
 - Do your best to prevent unwanted events such as fires, burglaries or pandemics...